HalDec-Bench: Benchmarking Hallucination Detector in Image Captioning

-Table~\ref{tab:auc_compare} presents the results evaluated on diverse VLMs.
-Samples of evaluators' outputs are available in Fig.~\ref{fig:ex_scoring}.
+Table~\ref{tab:auc_compare} presents the results evaluated on diverse VLMs using Captioners as evaluation targets.
+Samples of detectors' outputs are available in Fig.~\ref{fig:ex_scoring}.

-\textbf{\benchmarkname covers diverse levels of hallucination detection.} We see variations in the performance across the tested VLMs and caption models.
-Thus, \benchmarkname is suitable to quantify VLMs as an image-text alignment model.

-\textbf{CLIP-based models tailored for compositional alignment remain nearly blind.} TripletCLIP~\cite{patel2024tripletclip}, despite being trained for compositional understanding, achieves an AUROC of only around 50, indicating that it fails to distinguish correct from incorrect sentences.
-The same trend holds for both SigLIP and BLIP-2.
+\nbf{\benchmarkname covers diverse levels of hallucination detection.} We see variations in the performance across the tested VLMs and caption models.
+Thus, \benchmarkname is suitable to quantify VLMs as hallucination detection models. \nbf{CLIP-based models tailored for compositional alignment remain nearly blind.} TripletCLIP~\cite{patel2024tripletclip}, despite being trained for compositional understanding, achieves an AUROC of only around 50, indicating that it fails to distinguish correct from incorrect sentences.
+The same trend holds BLIP-2.

-\textbf{Best model.} On average, GPT-5 shows the best performance of all models, while Llama-4, the best open-source model, performs on par with GPT-5-mini.
+\nbf{Best model.} On average, Gemini-3-Pro shows the best performance of all models, while Llama-4, the best open-source model, performs on par with GPT-5-mini.
 Llama-4 outperforms many private models with a large margin.
 Its activated parameters during inference are only 17B.
 When considering the balance of inference time and accuracy, Llama-4 is the best in open-source models.

-\textbf{Examples of evaluators' outputs.} Figure~\ref{fig:ex_scoring} illustrates that even advanced evaluators can misinterpret the visual content, despite the captioners’ errors not being particularly subtle, as in the bottom-left example.
+\nbf{Examples of detectors' outputs.} Figure~\ref{fig:ex_scoring} illustrates that even advanced detectors can misinterpret the visual content, despite the captioners’ errors not being particularly subtle, as in the center-left example.

-\textbf{Advanced captioners produces hard-to-detect errors.} Hallucinations from GPT-4o, GPT-Gen, and Llama-4 are difficult to detect, even for proprietary models, as shown by their low scores.
-Since SOTA models like GPT-4o and Llama-4 accurately understand many scenes, their errors might be subtle and harder to identify.
-GPT-Gen’s hallucinations often involve eye direction or fine visual details, which are also challenging. \looseness=-1